Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Statistical guarantee of the moment LS estimator

-The proofs for Propositions \ref{prop:xalpha_conv} and \ref{prop:finite_muhat} are in Appendix \ref{pf:xalpha_conv} and \ref{pf:finite_muhat}.
+The proofs for Propositions \ref{prop:xalpha_conv} and \ref{prop:finite_muhat} are in Supplementary Material S5.2 and S5.3~\citep{berg2023efficientsuppl}.
 Finally, we present the main result of this section in Theorem~\ref{thm:as_l2conv} below, which shows that the moment LSE is $\ell_2$ consistent for the true autocovariance sequence $\gamma$.
-This result is the consequence of the key inequality in Lemma \ref{lem:l2diff_bound} as well as the uniform convergence of $\braket{x_\alpha, \rinit-\gamma}$ and finiteness of the representing measure of $\Pi(\rinit)$ in Proposition \ref{prop:xalpha_conv} and \ref{prop:finite_muhat}.
+This result is the consequence of the key inequality in Lemma \ref{lem:l2diff_bound} as well as the uniform convergence of $\braket{x_\alpha, \rinit-\gamma}$ and finiteness of the representing measure of $\Pi_\delta(\rinit)$ in Proposition \ref{prop:xalpha_conv} and \ref{prop:finite_muhat}.